Using AIP4Win's Magnitude Measurement Tool

 • CBA Report.
 This is the bare-bones format described on the CBA's website.
 It contains a truncated JD, V-C1, and C2-C1.
 That's all!
 The advantage is that it transmits hundreds of differential magnitude measurements in a very compact text file.
 For this report, you would normally select a variable plus two comp stars.

-• Differential Photometry.
+• Text Format Photometry.
 This option gets you a rather verbose set of measurements in an Excel-friendly text format.
-You can select apparent or differential magnitude, a sparse set of data or everything but the kitchen sink, and specify the number of decimal places.
+You can select a sparse set of data or everything but the kitchen sink, and specify the number of decimal places.
 If you select more than two comp stars, the report includes V-Ens.
 You would normally select a variable plus as many comp stars as you want.

 • Raw Instrumental Magnitudes.
 This option reports raw instrumental magnitudes for as many images or stars as you want.
 You might use this option to collect data for computing the transformation coeffcients (several dozen stars in a small number of images shot with different filters) or constructing the color-magnitude array of a cluster (several hundred stars in a small number of images), or collecting precision photometry on exoplanet transits (a few dozen stars in several hundred images) for detailed analysis in your own spreadsheet.

 • Signal and Noise.
-This option was used in testing the software, and may not be active.
+This option, originally used in testing the software, tabulates the raw instrumental magnitude and standard deviation expected from photon counting statistics.

 • In addition, on the Execute tab, you can click the Light Curve for Time Series button for a "quick-look" graph of time-series data.
 For a permanent record, however, it is best to save your data in the appropriate text format. and import it into Excel or other spreadsheet.